AlienCyberCoat/VR-Drums-Ultimate-Streamer/press kit.md

 Download all the images in a compressed file:

 Company story:
 Alien Cyber Coat is an American indie game developer.
 We wanted to develop a VR drum kit when we lost our real life drum kit, and could not own another.
 We hope this helps people with the same issue.
-Alien Cyber Coat has been making video games since early 2000's.
+Alien Cyber Coat has been making video games since the early 2000's.

 Logo/App icon